marcoscaceres/adlib.js/README.md

 Prollyfill of Web MIDI API

+## Warning

+**This is an unsupported component with an indefinite lifetime.
+This should be used for evaluation purposes only and should not be used for production level applications.**

 ## Getting Started

 ### In the browser

 Download the [production version][min] or the [development version][max].